G. E. Smith

 George Edward Smith (né Haddad; born January 27, 1952) is an American guitarist.
 Smith was the lead guitarist for the duo Hall & Oates during the band's heyday from 1979 to 1985, playing on several albums and five number one singles.
 When Hall & Oates took a hiatus in 1985, Smith joined the sketch-comedy show Saturday Night Live, serving as bandleader and co-musical director of the Saturday Night Live Band.

 Smith has recorded and performed with many acclaimed artists, including David Bowie, Mick Jagger, Bob Dylan, Roger Waters, Tina Turner, Tracy Chapman, Tom Waits and Dan Hartman.
 He was the initial lead guitarist in Bob Dylan's Never Ending Tour band from 1988 to 1990 and also served as musical director and a guitarist of Dylan's The 30th Anniversary Concert Celebration at Madison Square Garden in 1992.
 From 2010 to 2013, Smith was the rhythm, lead and bass guitarist in Roger Waters's The Wall Live tour, one of the highest-grossing concert tours of all time.

 He received a Grammy Award nomination along with Buddy Guy in 1997 for the album Live!
 The Real Deal along with the Saturday Night Live Band as well as an Emmy Award for the Saturday Night Live: The 25th Anniversary Special in 2000.
 His albums as a solo artist include In the World (1981), Get a Little (with the Saturday Night Live Band, 1993), Incense, Herbs and Oils (1998) and Stony Hill (2020) with Leroy Bell.

 Early life

 Smith was born January 27, 1952, in Scranton, Pennsylvania, as George Edward Haddad.
-His father was Lebanese and his mother was from Ohio.
+His father was Lebanese and his mother was English from Ohio.
 His last name, Haddad, is Arabic for blacksmith.
 Growing up in Stroudsburg, Pennsylvania, Smith started playing guitar at the age of 4.
 In 1959, at the age of 7, he was given a C. F. Martin guitar.
 On his 11th birthday Smith's mother bought him his first electric guitar, a Fender Esquire, a model that dated to 1952, his birth year.
 As a teen he was already earning money as a musician, playing in various venues, including resorts and high school dances in the Pocono Mountains in Northeastern Pennsylvania.